AkhilSam308/MachineLearning_101/01_HeartDisease_Classification/README.md

 ### Data
 Data used in this notebook was obtained from Cleavland data from the UCI Machine Learning Repository.
 The data is open source and can be downloaded [here](https://archive.ics.uci.edu/ml/datasets/heart+Disease)

+Classification Models used in this project:
+- Logistic Regression
+- KNeighbours Classifier
+- Random Forest Classifier

 The project was written on windows 32 bit with Python 3.8.3